 A program that teaches you strategies and skills for managing anxiety.

 There are a number of resources you could use on your own or preferably together with your therapist to help you address some of the symptoms of social anxiety.

-The High Res website has tools that can help you manage your anxiety and deal with unhelpful thoughts
+Our self-help tools can help you manage your anxiety and deal with unhelpful thoughts

 Relax Your Body and Slow Your Breathing to reduce social anxiety